Manage Users in Firebase

 }

-You can also delete users from the Authentication section of the Firebase console, on the Users page.
+You can also delete users in the Firebase console in the Security > Authentication > Users tab.

 Re-authenticate a user